 Also, keep in mind that a potentially dangerous situation could occur if a dusting of chemicals is left on the balance pan.
 In many lab and classroom situations, more than one person uses a single scale for weighing.
 It would be impossible for each person to know what everyone else has been weighing.
 There is a chance that incompatible chemicals could be brought into contact if left standing or that someone could be exposed to a dangerous chemical that has not been cleaned from the balance.
 To avoid damaging the scale or putting others in danger, the balance should be kept extremely clean.
 A camel's hair brush can be used to remove any dust that can spill over during weighing.

-is another care issue when it comes to scales.
-A scale cannot be accurate indefinitely; they must be rechecked for accuracy.
+Calibration is another care issue when it comes to scales.
+A scale cannot be accurate indefinitely; it must be rechecked for accuracy.
 There are weight sets available that allow users to calibrate the scale themselves or the scales can be calibrated by hiring a professional to calibrate them on site.

-provides the greatest precision and is used for calibrating high precision analytical balances.
-Class 2
+Class 1: provides the greatest precision and is used for calibrating high-precision analytical balances.

-is used for calibrating high precision top-loading balances.
+Class 2: is used for calibrating high-precision top-loading balances.
 The remaining classes utilize weights of decreasing precision.
-In fact, calibration weights themselves often need to be re-certified depending on the degree of accuracy required from the weighing instrument.
-Many government and industry specifications require proof of accuracy.
-The weights can change due to scratches, wear, accumulation of dirt and atmospheric corrosion, thus reducing the accuracy of the set.
+Calibration weights themselves often need to be re-certified depending on the degree of accuracy required from the weighing instrument.
+Many governments and industry specifications require proof of accuracy.
+The weights can change due to scratches, wear, accumulation of dirt, and atmospheric corrosion, thus reducing the accuracy of the set.